M.A. Vet M.B. (Cantab.) Dip. Law (City)

 Sian has a full range of experience of:

 - Claims brought by lenders

-- Claims concerning overvaluation of properties including farms and commercial valuations based on yield.
+- Claims concerning overvaluation of properties including farms and commercial valuations based on rental income and yield.

 - Structural survey claims, e.g. failure to detect defects; failure to detect and advise on additional parts; failure to advise of need for additional specialist surveys; failure to advise property based on red shale foundations; property development overvaluations.